awamwang/vue-wangeditor-awesome/README.md

 ## API

-Configure via component props，also expose some wangEditor's methods and events
+Configure via component props，also expose some methods and events of wangEditor.

 ### global options

-The options passed to Vue.use(), except for `directiveName`, other props will be the default values configured for wangEditor.
+The options passed to `Vue.use(),` except for `directiveName`, other props will be the default values configured for wangEditor.

 use `directiveName` to specify the name of the Vue component.